Do you dream of taking better travel photos?

 Are your travel photos missing the wow factor?
 Do you wish you could capture that magical sunset, or take a snapshot of the family without chopping off their heads?
 Here’s a few simple tips to help you take better travel photos.

 The simple key to improving your photo results is to get to know your camera and practice, practice, practice so we’ve put together a few tips to get you started in the right direction.Are your travel photos missing the wow factor?
-Good photos tell a story.
+Good photos tell a great story.
 Check out our latest tips to take better travel photos Click To Tweet

 1. Pack the right Camera Gear

 - Camera – I love my Sony A6000

 - Extra battery – my number one tip!

 - Battery charger – don’t be caught out.